Pakistan Telecommunication Authority: NGMS Spectrum Auction 2016

-Another auction was held in June 20for a 10 MHz block in the 850 MHz (Band 5) frequency, the base price was set at USD 395 million.
+Another auction was held in June for a 10 MHz block in the 850 MHz (Band 5) frequency, the base price was set at US$395 million.
 Telenor Pakistan was the only bidder in the auction and won the license for 850 MHz which it now uses for 3G (HSPA+) and LTE.

 NGMS Spectrum Auction 2017

 PTA plans to hold another auction on 16 May 2017 to auction a 10 MHz block in the 1800 MHz (Band 3) frequency, which was un-sold in the 2014 NGMS auction.

-The base price will be set at USD 295 million.
+The base price will be set at US$295 million.

 It was first mentioned that Ufone could've been the only operator to participate in the 2017 NGMS auction, however as of 24 April 2017, PTA officials had revealed that all telecom operators have shown great interest in the available spectrum and the auction has been delayed to 24 May 2017 on the request of all telecom operators.

 Contrary to earlier rumours and statements, the only operator to bid for the 1800 MHz 4G spectrum in the 2017 auction would be Jazz, the other operators, Telenor, Zong and Ufone did not submit any applications and a statement from PTA mentioned that Jazz was the only operator to submit the application before the deadline which was 17 May 2017.

 On 18 May 2017, Jazz became the winner of the 4G spectrum auction.
 It will be officially awarded the spectrum after the fee is paid.

 NGMS Spectrum Auction 2021

 PTA held a spectrum auction in September 2021, for both 1800 MHz (Band 3) and 2100 MHz (Band 1).
-Only one network operator participated in the auction, Ufone (PTML) submitted a bid for 2x9 MHz in the 1800 MHz band which it won for USD $279 million.
+Only one network operator participated in the auction, Ufone (PTML) submitted a bid for 2x9 MHz in the 1800 MHz band which it won for US$279 million.